dwyl/sendemail/README.md

     - **[Mailgun](https://www.mailgun.com/)**

 Both are reliable, well-documented, offer excellent "*deliverability*", and have fairly generous free tiers.
-For more information, check out the [Technical/Implementation Detail](#technical/implementation-detail) below
+For more information, check out the [Service Details](#service-details) section below

 > **Note**: if you prefer to use a different Email Service provider or template/view library for your project,